vesparny/react-kickstart/README.md

 ## Features
 * webpack and webpack-dev-server setup for development (with hot-module-replacement), and for production (with sourcemaps generation for both css and js bundles).
 * clear separation between [smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)
-* styles for dumb components directly loaded from inside the component file.
+* styles for dumb components directly loaded from inside the component file
 * basic routing setup with react-router (you most likely need routing in your app)
 * code written is ES6 syntax and transpiled with [babeljs](https://babeljs.io/)
 * unit tests ([mocha](http://mochajs.org/) + [chai](http://chaijs.com/)) examples with both [shallow-rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) and [jsdom](https://github.com/tmpvar/jsdom)